mccleary/Memory-Game/README.md

 * If the cards do not match, both cards are flipped face down.

 The game ends once all cards have been correctly matched.

-## Game Functionality
-The real-life game, players flip over cards to locate the pairs that match The goal is to recreate this effect in your project.
-There are a couple of interactions that you'll need to handle:

-* Flipping cards
-* What happens when cards match
-* What happens when cards do not match
-* When the game finishes